Donald Trump heralds America's 'blazing' future in State of the Union speech | DW | 05.02.2020

 "Unlike so many who came before me, I keep my promises," Trump said to a warm response from the partisan elements of the house.
 He made no mention of the impeachment proceedings during the one hour and 18-minute address.

 The president appeared to refuse to shake hands with top Democrat Nancy Pelosi, the speaker of the House, at the beginning of proceedings.
-In turn, Pelosi appeared to rip up a copy of his speech at the end of the address.
+In turn, Pelosi ripped up a copy of his speech at the end of the address.

 Trump praises progress under his leadership